adeonir/resume/readme-en.md

 ## About me

-My background in graphic design gave me ease to work with CSS and UI Design.
-And with this came the interest of working with development, mainly frontend.
-Lately I've focused my studies on JavaScript, React, React Native and its entire ecosystem.
+I've been working as a Frontend Developer for 5 years, but before that I worked in conventional graphics for many years.
+It was in the creation of layouts for websites that came the interest of working with development, especially frontend.
+My background in graphic design made it easy for me to work with CSS and UI Design.
+Lately I've been focusing my studies on JavaScript, the React lib, React Native, Styled-Components and all this ecosystem.

-I spend my free time studying, photographing, helping the open source community or watching movies and TV shows.
+I spend my free time studying, photographing, cooking, helping the open source community or watching movies and TV shows.

 ## Skills